aksommerville/ra3/README.md

 - - [ ] Background music?
 Could be helpful for the user setting levels as she starts up.
 - - [ ] gui render helpers, must rewrite with GL 2
 - - [ ] "corrupted size vs. prev_size" on startup, no idea why. random.
 Has to be either initial HTTP responses or the home/carousel/menubar/gamedetails UI.
+- - - 2023-11-26T09:21: Not necessarily the same problem (no error message), but got a failure hundreds of runs after adding startup logs.
+- - - - src/menu/mn_main.c:28 Reached end of mn_update, first frame.
+Exit status 0.
+- - - - ^ That exit status might be a lie; we weren't checking WIFEXITED.
+- - - - The 6 expected HTTP calls did go out, and succeeded, same as normal cases.
 - - [ ] Observed empty search results at launch, when a valid 30-ish-game query was present.
 - [ ] Web
 - - [ ] Admin: What is this for?